 - Respect Farm Animals and Wildlife

-- Be Considerate of Others, Local Customs and Traditions
+- Be Considerate of Others, Local Customs, and Traditions

-The Minimum Impact Code of conduct for model trekkers as suggested by ACAP and KEEP and includes the following suggestions:
+The Minimum Impact Code of Conduct for model trekkers, as suggested by ACAP and KEEP and includes the following suggestions:

 - Encourage lodges and trekking companies in their efforts to conserve environmental resources.

-- Use washing and toilet facilities provided, or, if none are available, make sure you are at least 30 meters (100 ft) from any water source.
-Bury excreta at least 15 cm (6 in) and use biodegradable toiletries.
+- Use washing and toilet facilities provided, or, if none are available, make sure you are at least 30 meters (100 ft) from any water source—bury excreta at least 15 cm (6 in) and use biodegradable toiletries.

 - Limit your use of non-biodegradable items and pack them out.

-- Respect religious shrines and artefacts.
+- Respect religious shrines and artifacts.